-1 The undergraduate course in Deaf studies involves an integrated course of study which is designed to equip students with a broad spectrum of knowledge, skills and competencies related to the Deaf community, its history and culture, and for those following specific paths, the profession of Irish Sign Language/English interpreting or Irish Sign Language teaching.
-The course offered is a four-year course of honors standard leading to a degree of Bachelor in Deaf Studies.

-2 The Sophister years of the Bachelor in Deaf Studies will include specialist training options in (i) Deaf studies, (ii) Irish Sign Language (ISL)/English interpreting or (iii) Irish Sign Language (ISL) teaching.
-(In order to progress to the Sophister years with a specialism in Irish Sign Language (ISL)/English interpreting, students must demonstrate a minimum grade of second class (first division) in their Senior Fresh Irish Sign Language results and in the 'Translation and interpreting: philosophy and practice (TIPP)' module.
-To progress to the Sophister years with a specialism in Irish Sign Language (ISL) teaching, students must demonstrate a minimum grade of second class (first division) in their Senior Fresh Irish Sign Language results.)

-3 Current holders of the College's undergraduate diplomas in Deaf studies, ISL/English interpreting and ISL teaching, awarded prior to 2011, who have also achieved an overall grade of second class (second division) at diploma level, may be considered for entry to the Sophister years of the degree at the discretion of the course committee.
+- 1 The undergraduate course in Deaf studies involves an integrated course of study which is designed to equip students with a broad spectrum of knowledge, skills and competencies related to the Deaf community, its history and culture, and for those following specific paths, the profession of Irish Sign Language/English interpreting or Irish Sign Language teaching.
+The course offered is a four-year course of honors standard leading to a degree of Bachelor in Deaf Studies. - 2 The Sophister years of the Bachelor in Deaf Studies will include specialist training options in (i) Deaf studies, (ii) Irish Sign Language (ISL)/English interpreting or (iii) Irish Sign Language (ISL) teaching.
+To specialise in Irish Sign Language (ISL)/English interpreting, students must achieve a minimum average mark of 60 per cent and no mark lower than 50 per cent in their Senior Freshman results for the modules 'Irish Sign Language 3', 'Irish Sign Language 4' and 'translation and interpreting: philosophy and practice'.
+To specialise in Irish Sign Language (ISL) teaching, students must achieve a minimum average mark of 60 per cent and no mark lower than 50 per cent in their results for the modules 'Irish Sign Language 3' and 'Irish Sign Language 4'. - 3 Current holders of the College's undergraduate diplomas in Deaf studies, ISL/English interpreting, or ISL teaching, awarded prior to 2011, who have also achieved an overall grade of second class (second division) or higher, may be considered for entry to the Sophister years of the degree at the discretion of the course committee.

-4 Students who have been successful in the Junior Sophister year of the Bachelor in Deaf Studies may be permitted to graduate with the ordinary B.A. degree if they choose not to complete the Bachelor in Deaf Studies (B.St.Su.) degree course.
-Students who have been unsuccessful in the examinations of the Senior Sophister year of the B.St.Su. degree may nevertheless be allowed the ordinary B.A. degree based on successful completion of the Junior Sophister year, provided that a special recommendation to that effect is made by the court of examiners.
-Except by permission of the University Council, on the recommendation of the executive committee of the school, the ordinary degree of B.A. may normally be conferred only on candidates who have spent at least three years in the University.

-5 All students must satisfy College regulations on Garda or other police vetting prior to registration.
-If as a result of the outcome of these vetting procedures, a student is deemed unsuitable to attend professional placements, he/she may be required to withdraw from his/her course of study.
+4 Students in Deaf studies are required to undergo vetting by the Garda Síochána, through the National Vetting Bureau, or other relevant police force.
+If, as a result of the outcome of these vetting procedures a student is deemed unsuitable to attend professional placements he/she may be required to withdraw from his/her course of study.
+Further details and procedures are available from the Academic Registry and from the relevant school office.

-6 Students with a disability are encouraged to register with the Disability Service to seek supports where the disability could affect their ability to participate fully in all aspects of the course, including professional placements.
+5 Students with disabilities are encouraged to register with the Disability Service to seek supports where the disability could affect their ability to participate fully in all aspects of the course, including professional placements.

-7 Students will work in areas requiring serious responsibilities and trust.
-Students who, for any reason, are unable to safely participate in professional placements and, therefore, could cause harm to themselves or to others in such situations, are required to disclose such reasons to the head of school or his/her nominee.
+6 Students will work in areas requiring serious responsibilities and trust.
+Students who, for any reason, are unable to safely participate in professional placements and, therefore, could cause harm to themselves or to others in such situations, are required to disclose such reasons to the head of discipline or his/her nominee.
 The College fitness to practise procedures will be applied where concerns are raised in relation to a student's fitness to participate in professional placements.